Why you can trust The Zebra

-Before you get car insurance, you need to find a car.
-It is legal to purchase a car without a valid license, but the process is easier if you have a driver's license.
+Before you get a car insurance policy, you need to find a car.
+It is legal to purchase a car without a valid license, but the process is easier if you are a licensed driver.
 Some car dealerships strictly enforce proof-of-insurance driver's license regulations.
 Some auto dealers require a photocopy of your insurance card and driver's license before allowing you to take a test drive.
 Others are more focused on their sale than your legal ability to drive.
 It depends on the individual dealership's protocols.

 It will be difficult — and potentially expensive — to purchase car insurance without a valid driver's license.
 Car insurance companies see risk in an unlicensed driver, regardless of your reason for being unlicensed.
 Some insurance companies will cover you if you have a state-issued ID card.
 Your best bet for finding insurance is to speak with a local independent agent.
 These agents are licensed to write auto insurance policies for different insurers and could be familiar with local companies that issue no-license car insurance.
 Consult as many agencies as possible, as rules and procedures may vary.

-If you're having a hard time finding car insurance without a license, call us at 888-444-2833 or click below to speak to an agent.
-Our licensed insurance agents can quote unlicensed drivers from many different carriers across the US in order to get you insured.
+If you're having a hard time finding car insurance without a license, call The Zebra's agency at 888-444-2833.
+Our licensed insurance agents can quote unlicensed drivers rates from a variety of insurance companies.

 Yes, as long as you share an address with the primary policyholder, you are specifically named on that policy, and the insurance company is okay with your unlicensed status or license suspension.
 You may have a hard time finding an insurance carrier if your driver's license isn't valid.

-To avoid being penalized with higher rates due to a lapse in coverage, consider maintaining state minimum liability coverage on the vehicle, even if you can no longer drive.
+To avoid higher rates due to a lapse in coverage, consider maintaining state minimum liability coverage on the vehicle, even if you can no longer drive.
 As long as the car is registered, it must be insured.

 Shop for your own car insurance policy and add your primary driver to it.
-Then, make yourself an excluded driver — meaning that you won't be covered to drive under your own policy.
+Then, make yourself an excluded driver.
+This means you won't be covered to drive under your own policy.